Nouani/Pipefy-UI/README.md

 $ yarn start
 ```

-#### Note: You must have installed the Yarb package manager and ReactJS globally.
+#### Note: You must have installed the Yarn package manager and ReactJS globally.

 ## :blue_book: References